Bijnor district

-Bijnor is notable for its sugarcane production and mills, with two of the top five sugar mills situated in the district.
+Bijnor is notable for its sugarcane production and sugar mills, with two of the top five sugar mills of India situated in the district.

 History

 Bijnor district was created in 1817 out of part of Moradabad district, and it was originally called Nagina district after its headquarters at Nagina.
 The headquarters was relocated to Bijnor in 1824, although the district was still called "Nagina district" until 1837, when it officially became known as Bijnor district.

 Medieval history

 In 1399, the district was ravaged by Timur.
 Later, during the time of Akbar, Bijnor was part of his Mughal Empire.
 In the early 18th century, the Rohilla Pashtuns established their independence in the area called by the Rohilkhand.
 Around 1748, the Rohilla chief Ali Mohammed Khan made his first annexations in Bijnor, the rest of which soon fell under the Rohilla domination.
 The northern districts were granted by Ali Mohammed Khan to Khurshid Ahmed Baig, who gradually extended his influence west of the Ganges and at Delhi, receiving the title of Najib-ud-daula with the position of the paymaster of the Mughal forces.
 Marathas invaded Bijnor who was also instigated by enemies of Rohillas, leading to several battles.
 Rohilla chief, Najib, who sided with Ahmad Shah Abdali in Panipat, was made vizier of the empire.